Bluesheep33/Palcord/README.md

   - You can get this id by right-clicking on the channel and clicking copy id
 - Lastly, rename the file to `config.json`

-###### Start the discord bot:
+###### Start the server and discord bot:
-- Run `node index.js` in the src directory to start the bot, or alternatively, use a process manager like [pm2](https://pm2.keymetrics.io/) to keep the bot running
+- Always use the `start-server-and-bot.sh` script to start the server and bot
-- The global slash commands will take some time to get registered, so ideally wait a few hours max in order for the commands to show
+- The global slash commands will take some time to get registered when running for the first time, after a few hours the commands will show

 ## Visual setup guide